 Of the remaining MAs consisting of a ring levee and an all-weather access road/flood fight berm, the all-weather access road is more favorable to locals.
-Though not a preferred alternative by RDs 551/755, this non-structural MA is relatively low in cost (\$5.3M) in comparison to other recommended MAs and would protect the community of Courtland from potential flood waters originating outside of the community.
+Though not a preferred alternative by RDs 551/755, the all-weather access road/flood fight berm is relatively low in cost (\$5.3M) in comparison to other recommended MAs; and it would protect the community of Courtland from potential flood waters originating outside of the community.
 As a result, this feasibility study recommends this MA (absent implementation of MA 6) for future implementation by the community of Courtland, though RD 551/755 have noted that they would not lead the efforts needed for design, construction, operation, and maintenance.